The RC LiPo Battery Connector is Such an Important Yet Overlooked Device in Our Hobby.

 worth the effort to learn in this hobby as it can save you a tonne of

-money over the years and allows you to make very customized connectors
+money over the years allowing you to make customized length leads, or build your own Y type servo cables/splitters.

 It's hard to determine where the "XT" line of connectors got their beginnings, but Amass Electronics CO. seems to be the originator.